sendgrid/docs/source/Glossary/blacklists.md

 [AOL Whitelisting Process](https://postmaster.aol.com/whitelist-request)

 {% warning %}
-If a listing service ever asks you pay a fee for a delisting request, or if they say that they do not accept delisting requests, then you should not waste your time or money trying to get your domain/IP delisted because these services are rarely, if ever, used.
+If a listing service ever asks you pay a fee for a delisting request, or if they say that they do not accept delisting requests, then you should not waste your time or money trying to get your domain/IP delisted because these services are rarely, if ever, used by ISPs.
 {% endwarning %}